Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 c.)
 Your former spouse may have had hopes of reconciling with you.
 If so, your remarriage has likely broken that dream, and created additional hurt.

-2. Jealousy can be a big factor.
 The fact that you have moved forward with your life can stir up deep feelings of envy in a former spouse.

 3. Perhaps prior to your remarriage you and your former spouse were reasonably working things out regarding the children.

 Now that you are remarried, you may have had to change your approach with your former spouse such that your new spouse does not feel threatened by this relationship.
 (Your relationship with your new spouse has to take the highest place in your life, making sure your spouse feels secure in your relationship.)

-4. They may sense that the stepparent in your home is trying to alienate them from their natural child, or in other ways trying to circumvent their parental relationship or authority.
+4. They may sense that the stepparent in your home is trying to alienate them from their natural child.

-The natural parent — child bond is a precious thing, and when it gets threatened by a stepparent trying to bond with their new (step) child (which is the right thing to do), the natural parent may feel threatened by this activity.
+The natural parent —child bond is a precious thing, and when it gets threatened by a stepparent trying to bond with their new (step) child (which is the right thing to do), the natural parent may feel threatened by this activity.
 Such is the case when a natural parent objects to their child calling the stepparent “Mom” or “Dad.”

-[New (step)parent — new (step)child relationships need to be built in your new home for a healthy family.
+[New (step)parent —new (step)child relationships need to be built in your new home for a healthy family.
 There needs to be effort to bond.
-The natural parent and the children should know that the new parent is in no way trying to replace their natural parent.)
+The natural parent and the children should know that the new parent is in no way trying to replace their natural parent.]

-5. The former spouse may disapprove, not like, or disagree with your way of parenting or raising the children involved in your new home.
+He or she may not like, or disagree with your way of parenting or raising the children involved in your new home.
 There could be something you are doing that contradicts their fundamental beliefs.

-Typical Responses That Do Not Work
+Typical Responses That Do Not Work:

 • Ignoring them